FiltersBy-Erazure/PD2-Loot-Filter/README.md

 - **Miscellaneous:**
   - All healing, mana, and small rejuvenation potions are hidden (however super mana potions will continue to show if your character is a Sorceress)
   - Every 5 levels after character level 80, filtering applies to larger gold piles.

+**Tier 5 = Extreme Filtering: Filter Level 12**

+- **Gems:**
+  - Flawless gem stacks with quantity of 1 are hidden on filter level 12
+- **Unique Items**
+  - Low-value unique items are hidden
+- **Set Items:**
+  - Most set items are hidden
+- **Magic and Rare Items:**
+  - Rare armors (except circlets), weapons, amulets, rings, arrows, and bolts are hidden
+  - Magic armors, weapons, jewels, and charms are hidden